 3. Walk the Seven Sisters Cliffs

 An iconic site, the Seven Sisters are a series of chalk cliffs situated in the South Downs National Park.
 To take in the beautiful landscapes and sea views, hike one of the many available trails.
-There are a number of stunning view points, with the most popular being Beachy Head.
+There are a number of stunning view points, with the most popular being Beachy Head in Eastbourne.

 4. Pay a visit to Windsor Castle